“Love is friendship that has caught fire”

 She made me feel like I should not have been there, that she wanted to be alone with him.
 By the time I realised my hunch was correct, it was too late to offer to leave.
 So I stayed.
 I really wished I had left.

-There were times though when she was not around.
+There were times though she was not around.
 I liked those times.
 I don’t know if he shared the preference.